CZ-NIC/knot-resolver/modules/http/README.rst

 ---------------

-This is a module that does the heavy lifting to provide an HTTP/2 enabled server that supports TLS by default and provides endpoint for other modules in order to enable them to export restful APIs and websocket streams.
+This is a module that does the heavy lifting to provide an HTTP/2 enabled server that provides endpoint for other modules in order to enable them to export restful APIs and websocket streams.
 One example is statistics module that can stream live metrics on the website, or publish metrics on request for Prometheus scraper.